linkerd/website/linkerd.io/content/blog/failure-injection-using-the-service-mesh-interface-and-linkerd.md

 > open http://localhost:7000
 ```

 Not very well, it seems!
+If we refresh the page a few times, we will sometimes
+see an internal server error page.

 ![Webpage displaying internal server error](/uploads/internal-server-error.png)